 After getting up, not sure what all just took place, did you then go back to running, not wanting anyone who may have seen you think that you were hurt?
 As you were running (a bit slower, however) did you sense that something had happened to your collarbone?

 If so, did the thought ‘I best get back home’ come to mind?
 Once home, did your spouse take you to the hospital where x-rays proved that your collarbone had been broken?
-Did you at least find some good news being you didn’t need surgery?
+Did you at least hear some good news that, most likely, you won’t need surgery?

 Well, have you?
 I have.
 This tumble, this fall, this topple, this plummet, what ever you want to call it, took place one week ago.
 And, as this last week has gone by, I sure have learned a few things.